dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 | Install Company Portal with VPP | Use token: token address |
 | Run Company Portal in Single App Mode until authentication | Yes |

-**Resolution**: To fix the problem, you must determine if there is something wrong with the VPP token and fix it, identify which devices are affected, wipe the affected devices, and then tell the user to restart the enrollment process.
+**Resolution**: To fix the problem, you must:
+1. Determine if there is something wrong with the VPP token and fix it.
+2. Identify which devices are blocked.
+3. Wipe the affected devices.
+4. Tell the user to restart the enrollment process.

 #### Determine if there is something wrong with the VPP token
 1. Go to **Intune** > **Device enrollment** > **Apple enrollment** > **Enrollment program tokens** > token name > **Profiles** > profile name > **Manage** > **Properties**.